digital-fabric/modulation/README.md

   code in wierd ways.
 - Allows [mocking of dependencies](#mocking-dependencies) for testing purposes.
 - Can be used to [write gems](#writing-gems-using-modulation).
+- Facilitates [unit-testing](#unit-testing-modules) of private methods and constants.

 ## Rationale